 Canning – a relaxing escape that gives me peace, enjoyment, and a feeling of accomplishment.
 Beyond the precious jars that result in a few hours of work, it’s my creative outlet.
 Mince, mince.
 Chop, chop.
 Roast.
 Simmer.
 Fill, and seal.
 It might seem like quite a few tasks, but mustering up the courage to try will make you feel like queen of the kitchen.
 And honestly, it seems a lot harder than it really is.
 There’s no better time than now to embark on your first experience.
 Think of your favorite summer produce, find a canning recipe that appeals to you, and preserve the harvest one jar at a time like I did with this Fiery Roasted Salsa.
 We’ve been blessed with a great tomato harvest this year in Minnesota.
 Enough rain, warm days to help them ripen on the vine, and no bug issues to speak of.
 The vendors at the Minneapolis Farmer’s Market are hauling them in by the bushel, waiting a person like me, who’s eyes are obviously bigger than their stomachs as they carry away 15 pounds of the bright red beauties.

 The first time I made homemade salsa about 3 years ago, I wasn’t wowed.
-I used a recipe from the Ball Canning Book and although the flavor was okay, it didn’t have the punchy, zestiness I craved.
+I used a recipe from the Ball Canning Book and although the flavor was okay, it didn’t have the punchy, zest I craved.
 Additionally, the texture just wasn’t my favorite.
 The perfect salsa to me: restaurant style that’s smooth but not runny, addictively spicy, and a background roasted, toasted flavor.
-I reached out to some of my Fortify friends and luckily the preservation queen herself, One Tomato Two Tomato, had just the recipe that matched my requirements.
+I reached out to a friend, the preservation queen herself, One Tomato Two Tomato, had just the recipe that matched my requirements.

 Tomatoes, chiles, and peppers are broiled until their skin is black which brings out their inherent sweetness and a dose of smokiness.
 To put my own spin on her Salsa de Chile recipe, I adapted the dry spices used and threw in a twist – espresso powder.
 (When adapting certified and tested canned tomato recipes, it’s very important to only adjust spices/herbs for safety because of their finicky ph/acid levels.
 Read more about that here.)